The Periodical Pickle

 In 6th Century India, onions were deemed helpful for the heart, joints and indigestion.
 In Elizabethan England onions were used to soothe blisters, hemorrhoids, and many other health issues.
 You can still find claims online today about onions curing hemorrhoids.

 In more recent times, science has shown that onions are extremely good for health as a potent antioxidant and nutrient-dense food.
 One unusual benefit of onions that surprised me came from a 2002 study (https://pubmed.ncbi.nlm.nih.gov/12126069/) that tested onion juice as a topical therapy for baldness.
 And it worked!!
-Which begs a question for those of us who are hair-challenged: is it more attractive to have a full head of hair, even if it stinks of onions?
-Or should I just go bald?
+This begs a question for those of us who are hair-challenged: is it more attractive to have a full head of hair that stinks of onions or to let balding happen?

 The vast array of other proven health benefits of onions are too many to list here (perhaps in a future post).